 Kieron Hawkes instinctive, visceral style combined with a deft touch for humour and performance has made him one of the hottest directors in television.

-Alongside his natural flair for comedy, Kieron has worked on promos and music videos, including the poignant film for new artist Raleigh Ritchie’s Stay Inside, for Sony Music.
+Alongside his natural flair for comedy, Kieron has worked on promos and music videos, including the poignant film for Raleigh Ritchie’s Stay Inside, for Sony Music.